takumib/cpsc210-labs/labs/lab9/lab9.md

 p->setAge("102");
 ```

-This means you must manually set the characteristics of your `Person`, which can get cumberson as it's easy to forget to 'set' all the fields:
+This means you must manually set the characteristics of your `Person`, which can get cumberson as it's easy to forget to 'set' all the fields

+## Task 2: Create a new `Person` object

+The next task is to create a new `Person` pointer object inside of `main.cpp`.
+The goal is to create a new person using the `new` using eiter the default constructor or the constructor that initializes all fields.
+Then use some of the set methods and print out the `Person`.

+There is no explicit guideline to do this.
+This is merely meant to practice creating a new `Person` and utilizing some of the methods.

 ## Testing